TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 Introducing BTCPay Server for Ghost – a plugin that allows you accept bitcoin payments directly on your blog from customers with no fee.

 Monetizing your content should be simple, and free from third-party fees.
 Our integration with Ghost allows you to connect your self-hosted BTCPay Server with your
-[Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely.
+[Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely, while keeping you in full control of your funds.

-With this plugin, you're not just adding a payment gateway, you're embracing a transparent, and secure way to monetize your content which also keeps you in full control of your funds.

 Whether you’re receiving donations, selling tiered memberships or use it to make a paywall and accept micropayments, this integration ensures seamless Bitcoin payments without third-party fees.